 Comprehensive Parkinson’s Care Program

-Broad Street realizes that providing the right solution for your care requires much more than an awareness of Parkinson’s disease and its symptoms.
-To provide the highest level of personalized care available, we’ve developed a Comprehensive Parkinson’s Program designed to empower you to live the life you choose.
+To provide the highest level of personalized care available, Broad Street has developed a Comprehensive Parkinson’s Program designed to empower you to live the life you choose.

 A Nurse Supervisor will come to your home and work with you to develop a dynamic plan of service.
 Your plan is designed to incorporate your goals and personal preferences which empowers you to maintain your daily routine.

-With the establishment of clinically supported practices provided by trained professionals, your safety and well-being are enhanced which allows you to continue to live your life.
+With the establishment of clinically supported Parkinson’s Disease care practices provided by trained professionals, your safety and well-being are enhanced which allows you to continue to live your life.
 This, in turn, leads to empowerment, the key to a higher quality of life.

 Struthers Parkinson’s Care Network